splcloud/documentation/content/en/docs/QuickstartCloud/_index.md

 ## Settings

 Via the gear icon in the top right you access the settings.
 Here you can adjust profile settings and manage organisations.
-An organisation can be your company or an event — a container in which people with different roles can be represented.
+An organisation can be your company or an event — a container in which people with different permissions can be represented.
 ![Settings](https://docs.spl.swiss/docs/quickstartcloud/Einstellungen.png)